ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v31.md

 ### Alternative ESXi server configuration for clusters
 {: #relnotes_v31-esxi-config}

 You can now add new ESXi servers to an existing cluster by either selecting an existing configuration or an alternative configuration than the existing hosts in the cluster.
 When you order new servers from the **Add Server** window, you can instantly select an existing configuration in the cluster or choose a new 	{{site.data.keyword.cloud_notm}} bare metal server configuration.
-This applies to all vCenter Server, vCenter Server with Hybridity, and vCenter Server with NSX-T instances.
+This applies to all vCenter Server, vCenter Server with Hybridity, and vCenter Server with NSX-T™ instances.

 To avoid performance or stability issues, it is recommended that clusters use the same or similar configuration with regards to CPU, RAM, and storage.
 This functionality is useful for hardware updates within the same cluster.